Page updated: 2/26/20

 What are staff's recommendations?

-After significant research, public engagement, and analysis, staff created a series of STR recommendations for initial consideration by the Board of County Commissioners, who provided direction at their Nov.
+After significant research, public engagement, and analysis, staff created a series of STR recommendations for initial consideration by the Board of County Commissioners (Board), who provided direction at their Nov.
 12, 2019 meeting.
 A video of that discussion is available online here, with the item beginning at approximately 01:50:30.
-Draft code language will next be presented to the Planning Commission at their Jan.
-7, 2020 meeting.
-View the staff report here.
+Draft code language was presented to the Planning Commission at their Jan.
+7, 2020 meeting, where they recommended approval of the changes.
+The draft ordinance was reviewed by the Board Feb.
+25, 2020, where they directed staff to make additional changes to the ordinance prior to an introduction and first reading.
+An updated schedule and next steps will be posted to this page when available.
+View the Feb.
+25 staff report here.

 The following bullets represent highlights of the recommendations found within the staff report.